-A long object such as a broom handle, rod, yard stick or similar.
+You will need a long object such as a broom handle, rod, yardstick or something similar to these items.

 Sometimes you will find that your drawers are not nicely laid out in a column.
-While I strongly recommend child proof magnetic drawer locks, some of you may not wish to pay for a child proof solution to your drawers and that is perfectly fine.
+While I strongly recommend child proof magnetic drawer locks, some of you may not wish to pay for a child-proof solution and that is perfectly fine.

 The problem with dresser drawers is that more often than not they will use knobs to open them rather than handles.
-Unless you use the Child proof magnetic drawer locks (Which are the best solution to all drawers in my opinion) then you will not have many baby proofing options available.
+Unless you use the Childproof magnetic drawer locks (Which are the best solution in my opinion) then you will not have many baby proofing options available.
 You could try the velcro method I mentioned above for a friendly frugal solution.

 You can prevent this by removing all popular toys and interesting objects from the top of the dresser.
 This will discourage your child from considering to climb the dresser drawers to begin with.

-For peace of mind you can anchor your dresser to the wall using furniture anchors.
-Anchors will keep your dresser stable, even if climbed, preventing your dresser from falling onto of your baby, drawers and all.
+For peace of mind, you can anchor your dresser to the wall using furniture anchors.
+Anchors will keep your dresser stable, even if climbed, preventing your dresser from falling onto your baby.